iter8-tools/docs/docs/tutorials/integrations/kserve/kserve-grpc.md

 # Load Test a KServe Model (via gRPC)

 This tutorial shows how easy it is to run a load test for KServe when using gRPC to make requests.
-We use a scikit-learn model to demonstrate.
+We use a sklearn model to demonstrate.
 The same approach works for any model type.

 ???+ "Before you begin"
     1. Try [your first experiment](../../../getting-started/your-first-experiment.md).
 Understand the main [concepts](../../../getting-started/concepts.md) behind Iter8 experiments.